 Big Brother Vip 2022-2023, eliminated today: who was eliminated?

-BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Monday 7 November 2022, on Canale 5?
-Nominated were Attilio Romita, George Ciupilan and Nikita Pelizon.
-None of the three were eliminated.
-The most voted by televoting, the public’s favorite, was in fact immune.
+BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Thursday 10 November 2022, on Canale 5?
+In nominations were Attilio, Pamela and Giaele.
+To have to leave the Cinecittà House was … NEWS UPDATE …

 How to vote